Restaurant Marketing Strategy: Filling Your Tables and Building Loyalty

 Share

 Your restaurant is good.
 But tables are half full on weeknights.
 Weekends are packed then empty.
 You're not operating at capacity because you don't have consistent demand generation.
 Restaurant marketing is about driving traffic through doors (walk-ins), reservations, and delivery orders, plus building repeat customers so you're not constantly hunting new diners.
 When restaurant marketing works, your tables fill consistently.
 You have waitlists.
 Delivery orders are steady.
 Regulars keep coming back.
-According to National Restaurant Association (2024), restaurants with systematic marketing see 40-60% higher average customer lifetime value due to repeat visits, while those relying on one-time promotions spend 3x more acquiring customers.
+In our experience, restaurants with systematic marketing see substantially higher average customer lifetime value due to repeat visits, while those relying on one-time promotions spend considerably more acquiring new customers to replace them.

 What This Guide Covers